 Step 6: Pass the Registration Examination

-You must now pass the RExPN exam to demonstrate the required competencies.
+You must now pass the RExPN exam to demonstrate the required competencies and understand what a computer adaptive test is and how to perform effectively.

 Step 7: Begin Practice as an RPN